Cartar/receipt-invoice-generator/README.md

     python-docker
 '''

-Use the Docker GUI to delete images when done.
+Use the Docker GUI to delete images when done

 ### Appendix A: Docker logs